NIGERIAN AUTHOR, CHRISTIAN ARTISTE, MISSIONARY, LITERATURE EVANGELIST

 Prior to this time, he did not take Christianity too seriously.
 Before commencing his youth service, he finally wrote his parents, and thus, opened up to them after miserable years of pretence.
 All did not go well at first, but his family later allowed him to practice his convictions freely.
 Since then, he has had several other encounters with Jesus Christ and he now operates as a Christian media personnel, Christian writer, literature evangelist, health missionary and Christian artiste.

-Samson is the founder of a faith-based lifestyle-centric non-governmental organisation, whose mission is to provide clients and beneficiaries with timeless resources, support, products and services, relating to their spiritual, mental, and physical wellness in harmony with God’s design, having left his position as an Administrative Officer at Nigerian Meteorological Agency, Abuja, Nigeria in 2016.
+Samson is the founder of MediaVenue, a centre of media excellence for the Gospel and Health Message providing men with timeless resources, products, services, and support, relating to their spiritual, mental, and physical wellness in harmony with God’s design.
+Samson left His position as an Administrative Officer at Nigerian Meteorological Agency, Abuja, Nigeria in 2016.

 Samson is the 2012 recipient of the Association of Information Resources Management Students Graduating Class Award for the most talented graduating student, to the glory of God.